ConocoPhillips research snapshot

 Munger risk inversion

-The thesis fails if oil and gas prices decline, Middle East or Qatar exposure disrupts volumes, Willow or LNG projects miss cost or timing targets, Marathon synergies fade, or asset sales and buybacks reduce flexibility at the wrong point in the cycle.
+The thesis fails if oil and gas prices normalize, the Middle East conflict or Qatar disruption cuts volumes, the new Iraq Kirkuk investment absorbs cash without returns, Willow or LNG projects miss cost and timing targets, Marathon synergies fade, or asset sales and buybacks reduce flexibility at the wrong point in the cycle.

 Management